-[In the pictures below, the black portions are inactive areas and the white portions are active areas.
+[ In the pictures below, the black portions are inactive areas and the white portions are active areas.

 - 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio.
-This is most suitable for 4:3 images like computer monitors, standard definition TV and 4:3 aspect DVD movies, as it displays them without aspect alteration. - 2.
-16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio.
+This is most suitable for 4:3 images like computer monitors, standard definition TV and 4:3 aspect DVD movies, as it displays them without aspect alteration. - 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio.
 This is most suitable for images which are already in a 16:9 aspect, like high definition TV, as it displays them without aspect alteration.

-3. Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width.
-This is suitable for the incoming image which is in 4:3, 16:9, or 16:10 and you want to make most use of the screen without altering the image's aspect ratio.
+- 16:9 aspect ratio is only sourced through the Component Video input when being fed an appropriate 16:9 aspect signal.
+See "Connecting a Component Video source device" on page 23 and "Obtaining a preferred projected image size" on page 15 for details. - Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal width.
+This is suitable for the incoming image which is either in 4:3 nor 16:9 and you want to make most use of the screen without altering the image's aspect ratio.

-- OSD menus can be displayed on those unused black areas. - 4.
-Real: The image is projected as its original resolution, and resized to fit within the display area.
+4. Real: The image is projected as its original resolution, and resized to fit within the display area.
 For input signals with lower resolutions, the projected image will display smaller than if resized to full screen.
 You could adjust the zoom setting or move the projector towards the screen to increase the image size if necessary.
 You may also need to refocus the projector after making these adjustments.